Shazwazza/Examine/docs/indexing.md

 }
 ```

-### BaseIndexProvider.IndexingError
+### IIndex.IndexingError

-Most Examine index implementations will inherit from `BaseIndexProvider`.
+This event is part of the base interface `IIndex` so it is available to use on any implementation of an Examine index.
 This event can be used for reacting to when an error occurs during index.
 For example, you could add an event handler for this event to facilitate error logging.

 Example of how to listen the event: